Multi-Objective Hyperparameter Optimization in Machine Learning -- An Overview: Multi-objective optimization methods

-where $\epsilon_i$ is the observational noise in the $i$-th objective modeled as a random variable.
-Noise in the evaluation plays a major role also in most MOHPO problems, e.g., because generalization error estimates in Eq.~(\ref{eq:GEH}) are based on a finite dataset sampled from a much larger universe, the random sequence of the data as it is presented during training has an impact on the performance, or a stochastic optimizer is used during training.
-Clearly, noise is challenging for optimization, whether single-objective or multi-objective.
-It may lead to false performance comparisons such as for example an incorrectly inferred dominance relationship between two HPCs.
-This may mean some dominated solutions are classified as non-dominated and thus incorrectly returned by the algorithm, while some Pareto-optimal solutions are discarded incorrectly because they are perceived as being dominated.
-It may also lead to an over-optimistic estimate of the Pareto frontier, as most solutions returned as non-dominated were ``lucky" in their evaluation.
 One simple way to reduce the effect of noise is to evaluate each solution multiple times and optimize based on mean values.
 While this reduces the standard error, it is computationally very expensive and may be impractical for HPO.
 Researchers in the evolutionary computation community have developed a wealth of methods to cope with noisy evaluations, including the use of statistical tests (e.g.,~\citet{syberfeldt2010noisy},~\citet{park2011noisy}), the use of surrogate models (e.g.,~\citet{BSS01}), probabilistic dominance~\citep{Hughes2001}, or integrating statistical ranking and selection techniques~\citep{hay2009}.
 A relatively simple yet effective method seems to be the rolling tide EA~\citep{fieldsend2015RTEA} which alternates between sampling new candidates and refining the archive, i.e., re-evaluating promising HPCs, in each optimization iteration.
 For BO, the noise can be accounted for by using re-interpolation~\citep{koch2015efficient} or in a straightforward way by choosing GP regression (rather than interpolation) and appropriate acquisition functions, see, e.g.,~\citet{Knowles09,ROJASGONZALEZ2020,ROJASGONZALEZ2020survey,horn2017noisy,astudillo17,hernandez2016predictive,Daulton21}.
-Also heteroscedastic models to deal with input space noise in the presence of several objectives like the models presented in~\citet{villacampa2020multi} can be used for BO.
 A recent survey on multi-objective optimization methods under noise with a provable convergence to a local non-dominated set has been provided by~\citet{Hunter19}, older surveys with a somewhat broader scope can be found in~\citet{JinBranke05,gutjahr2016stochastic}.